Piangil

+The name of the town is derived from the Piangil pastoral run, taken up in 1846 by William Coghill.
+It is thought that the name was derived from an Aboriginal word for the Murray cod.

-Piangil Post Office opened on 17 June 1907 and was renamed Piangil North in 1918 when Piangil was relocated adjacent to the railway station.
-A new Piangil Post Office opened in 1921 and is still in operation.
+Piangil post office opened on 17 June 1907, and was renamed Piangil North in 1918 when the Piangil post office was relocated adjacent to the railway station.
+A new Piangil post office opened in 1921 and is still in operation.

 Piangil Primary School closed in September 2015.